Legal implications of removing encroaching tree roots

 The possibility that you may commit a trespass

-If you remove tree roots beyond the boundary line without your neighbour’s permission then you will commit a trespass and a claim for trespass could be pursued against you through the Courts.
+If you remove tree roots beyond the boundary line without your neighbour’s permission, you will commit a trespass and a claim for trespass could be pursued against you through the courts.

 If you are in any doubt as to where exactly the boundary lies you should, therefore, obtain legal advice.

 The possibility that you may damage the tree